The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 \subsection{Extension: Expanding the Populate Action}

 Up to this point, we have assumed that when we compute something, we copy the result directly into the corresponding output location.
-This ``default populate action'' (defined earlier in Section~\ref{sssec:populate}) is sufficient for many graph algorithms, including \bfs{}\@.
-As it turns out, different algorithms may require more flexible ways to write into the output, which we characterize as variations on populate. \edge{} extends Einsums to support these variations, while still maintaining the operational definition of an Einsum (\textbf{design goal~\ref{goal:ode}}).
+This ``default populate action'' (defined earlier in \S~\ref{sssec:populate}) is sufficient for many graph algorithms, including \bfs{}\@.
+As it turns out, different algorithms may require more flexible ways to write into the output; for example, selectively updating an output location based on the current values at other output locations, or maintaining an output fiber that adheres to some property (e.g., keep only the lowest 3 values).
+We characterize these as variations on populate. \edge{} extends Einsums to support these variations, while still maintaining the operational definition of an Einsum (\textbf{design goal~\ref{goal:ode}}).

-Thus far, we have expanded on two \edge{} actions: \begin{enumerate} \item map, which, at a given iteration space point, retrieves data space points on the RHS, computes on them, and places them at an output data space point on the LHS\@; and, \item reduce, which, at a given iteration space point, retrieves the computed data space point on the RHS and the current output data space point on the LHS, merges the two, and updates the output data space point with the new value. \end{enumerate} Both actions only retain information related to \emph{the current iteration space point}.
-Several algorithms use computations that require information on data related to other iteration space points.
-Populate aims to expand on this.
+Thus far, we have expanded on two \edge{} actions: \begin{enumerate} \item \maptxt, which, at a given iteration-space point, retrieves data space points on the RHS, computes on them, and places them at an output data space point on the LHS\@; and, \item \reduce, which, at a given iteration-space point, retrieves the current \reduce state and the computed data space point on the RHS and merges the two, updating the \reduce state with the new value. \end{enumerate} Both actions only retain information related to \emph{the current iteration-space point}.
+Several algorithms use computations that require information on data related to other iteration-space points. \populate\ addresses this limitation.
 For example, what if we want the output rank to store only the result of the minimum three non-empty coordinates?
 Or, what if we want the output rank to contain the maximum three computed values?
 These questions cannot be computed through map or reduce actions alone, both of which, by definition, apply their merge and compute operators point-by-point in the iteration space and read/update the corresponding \emph{points} of the data space.